Grivet: Relationship with humans

 The grivet is one of five species of monkeys known to have been kept in ancient Egypt, the others being the hamadryas baboon, the olive baboon, the patas monkey, and the barbary macaque.
 Grivets were imported from the Land of Punt, as attested in paintings and in the Tale of the Shipwrecked Sailor.
 They were sometimes traded as far afield as Assyria.
 They are rarer in representations than baboons, and unlike baboons, do not seem to have borne individual names.

 Grivets are depicted on Egyptian tombs as house pets and on leashes.
 In some depictions, they may symbolize male sexuality.
 Early Dynastic statuettes of grivets have been found in sanctuaries, where they may have been votive offerings to the baboon god.
 A grivet shooting a bow was an aspect of the invisible god Atum, and at Deltaic Babylon, a grivet was the town god represented by a statue in the temple.

 Since the 1960s, the grivet has been harvested on an industrial scale by humans for their kidneys, which are used in poliovirus and adenovirus vaccine production.
-In 1967, the Marburg virus in grivets caused the death of 31 vaccine manufacturers.
+In 1967, the Marburg virus in grivets caused the death of 7 after 31 vaccine manufacturers fell ill.
 In the medical literature, the grivet and the green monkey are often confused.
 They are also used in medical research such as the testing of dengue vaccines as well as in the testing of human cosmetics.